 Inpatient palliative care

 This care is for patients who have serious and potentially life-limiting illness.
-It provides relief from symptoms and psychosocial as well as spiritual support.
 An interdisciplinary team provides this care and includes a physician and nurse practitioner, social worker and chaplain.
 Care begins at the discretion of the patient and physician and is typically given in a hospital setting.

 Outpatient palliative care

-This care is provided in the outpatient clinic setting, next to the Oncology Department at the Marshfield Medical Center and via Telehealth from other Health System sites.
-Care is led by a physician and nurse practitioner with access to a social worker and it’s similar to that provided in the hospital.
+This care takes place outside of the hospital setting.
+It is led by a physician and nurse practitioner with access to a social worker, and it’s similar to that provided in the hospital.

-This care is for patients with a terminal illness, defined as a prognosis of less than six months to live.
+Hospice is a type of care under the umbrella of palliative care.
+It is for patients with a terminal illness with a prognosis of less than six months to live.
 Treatment to cure or control disease has stopped.
 The focus is compassionate comfort care, typically in the home or facilities like assisted living or nursing homes.

 Hospital care is no longer an option unless it’s needed to provide better symptom management and comfort due to failure of the plan at home.

-Two physicians are required to certify the patient’s life expectancy.
-A core team – a physician, nurse practitioner, hospice nurse, social worker and chaplain – oversees care, meeting every other week to review patients’ plans; nurses’ aides help patients with daily living tasks; and volunteers help as needed.
+Two physicians certify the patient’s life expectancy.
+A core team – a physician, nurse practitioner, hospice nurse, social worker and chaplain – oversees care, meeting every other week to review patients’ plans.
+Nurses’ aides help the patient with daily living tasks and volunteers help as needed.
 A hospice nurse is available 24/7 for problems that arise and makes regular home visits though frequency varies depending on care needs.

 Pediatric palliative care